jorgebucaran/hyperapp/pkg/html/README.md

 # @hyperapp/html

-Write HTML using plain functions.
-This package is an alternative to JSX and template literals in idiomatic JavaScript for [Hyperapp](../../).
+> Write HTML with plain functions.

+@hyperapp/html is a no-bells-or-whistles alternative to JSX and template literals for [Hyperapp](https://github.com/jorgebucaran/hyperapp).

+Hyperapp's baked-in hyperscript function can go a long way, but sooner or later you'll find yourself implementing the same set of functions in all projects: `a`, `input`, `form`, etc., so we've done it for you.

-Here's an example you [try in your browser]()—it just works.
+Go ahead and [try it in your browser](https://hyperapp-html.glitch.me)—it just works!

 ```html
 <!DOCTYPE html>